OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Overreliance.md

 5. **Inadequate Risk Communication**: Failure of tech companies to appropriately communicate the inherent risks of using LLMs to end users, leading to potential harmful consequences.

 **How to Prevent:**

-Following best practices can help reduce overreliance and potential vulnerabilities:

 1. **Continuous Monitoring & Self-consistency/voting**: Regularly monitor and review the LLM outputs.
 Use self-consistency or voting techniques to filter out inconsistent text.
 Comparing multiple model responses for a single prompt can better judge the quality and consistency of output.
 2. **Fact Checking & External Knowledge Bases**: Cross-check the LLM output with trusted external sources.
 This additional layer of validation can help ensure the information provided by the model is accurate and reliable.